StuffOfInterest/LogicTagHelpers/README.md

 ## Future

-The only future features which may be added are a `continue` and a `break` tag for the loops to implement the same logic available in most programming languages.
+The only future features which may be added are a `continue` and a `break` tag for the loops to implement the same logic available in the C# language.

+## Contributing

+If you wish to help with this project, you may [submit an issue](https://github.com/StuffOfInterest/LogicTagHelpers/issues) to let me know what needs fixed or added to the library.
+You may also [submit a pull request](https://github.com/StuffOfInterest/LogicTagHelpers/pulls) if you want to make any improvements.

+## Author

+This project was created by [Delbert Matlock](https://github.com/StuffOfInterest).